Archipelago Sea

 The Archipelago Sea (Skärgårdshavet, Saaristomeri) is a part of the Baltic Sea between the Gulf of Bothnia, the Gulf of Finland and the Sea of Åland, within Finnish territorial waters.
-By some definitions it contains the largest archipelago in the world by the number of islands, although many of the islands are very small and tightly clustered.
+By some definitions it contains the largest archipelago in the world by the number of islands, estimated at around 50,000, although many of the islands are very small and tightly clustered.

 The larger islands are inhabited and connected by ferries and bridges. Åland, including the largest islands of the region, forms an autonomous region within Finland.
 The rest of the islands are part of the region of Southwest Finland.
 The Archipelago Sea is a significant tourist destination.